remo5000/cs2030-cheatsheet/cheatsheet.md

 - `<field name>: <value>`

 Local classes:
-- Refractored during compilation into a normal class
+- Refactored during compilation into a normal class
 - A `final` field is added for each captured variable
 - A reference to the outer class (so that the local class instance can access fields of the associated outer class instance) is added.
 - Thus, the new normal class can function as if it is a local class.